Here we have explained the best methods to check CPU temp on Windows 10 and Windows 11 including DIY tips to lower CPU temp.

 With NZXT cam software installed in your system, you shouldn’t worry that how hot should my CPU be?

-They can quickly track your system information.
+These tools can quickly track your system information.
 Now you’ve got plenty of options!
-But to simply check the computer’s CPU temperatures, Core Temp’s straightforward focus can’t be beaten.
+But to simply check the computer’s CPU temperatures, Core Temp’s our choice.